 - Calvert Circle

 An accumulation of four (4) or more parking citations (paid or unpaid) will result in the vehicle being Immobilized or towed.
 Each vehicle to be immobilized or towed will be issued a citation and immobilized or towed at the owner’s expense.
 The vehicle owner/operator is responsible for the immobilization fee and the fee must be paid at the college Business Office before the immobilization device can be removed.
 The vehicle owner/operator is responsible for any towing fees once the towing vehicle has left the business and/or has arrived at the site, unless another agreement is reached between the tow service provider and the vehicle owner/operator.

 An abandoned vehicle, as described below, may be issued a citation and/or towed.

 A vehicle that is parked on St. Mary’s College Campus property, Historic St. Mary’s City Commission Property, Trinity Episcopal Church Property or St. Mary’s City Post Office Property for forty eight hours or more and does not display a valid state motor vehicle registration plate or St. Mary’s College of Maryland parking permit and without notification and approval from the Department of Public Safety.

-Note: St. Mary’s College of Maryland and the Department of Public Safety will not be held Responsible for Damage Resulting from Towing or Immobilized or Vehicles or Items of Personal Property of Value Left within the Unattended Motor Vehicle Parked on Campus.
+Note: St. Mary’s College of Maryland and the Department of Public Safety will not be held Responsible for Damage Resulting from Towing or Immobilization of Vehicles or Items of Personal Property of Value Left within the Unattended Motor Vehicle Parked on Campus.